 "Oh, no, just…creeped out.
 Whole different plane of reality," she says, tossing her shoulders forward and back with anxious energy, "I thought that was only for astronauts."

 "It's a whole lot easier than a rocket, trust me," Cory quickly says back.
-"Riding that boat got me more sick than jumping back and forth.
-And you're fine?" he asks Jason.
+"Riding that boat got me more sick than jumping back and forth."

 "Great."
-Cory gives them a short nod.
+He gives them a short nod.
 "Let's go for it."